What do you do with all the old family photographs when you’re trying to settle an estate?

 Let me give you a little background so you know where I’m coming from.
 I moved back home in 2011 because I was aware that Mom needed help.
 (More on my mom here.)
 As with most children, when they move back home, they bring their “stuff” with them.
 Some of my stuff fit in my room, some in other places in the house and the rest went into storage.

-Nine years later, with a potential move in the near future and the prospect of having to “show” a house, the clutter of my stuff plus Mom’s had to be weeded through.
+Now, a few years later, with a potential move in the near future and the prospect of having to “show” a house, the clutter of my stuff plus Mom’s had to be weeded through.

 The old family photos